 What on earth does Ms. Gilbert have to do with botanical illustration, you may ask?
 Now, a lot: she returned to fiction and broke from memoir writing with The Signature of All Things, a fantastic newish novel that begins in the 19th century and spans the lifetime of its heroine, Alma Whittaker, a woman who devoted herself to intellectual pursuits and ultimately to a transformative personal mission.
 Gilbert wove detailed historical research (from the archives of the New York Botanical Garden and elsewhere) into this fascinating story that covers multiple centuries, continents, voyages, and even the scientific study of mosses.

 Ms. Gilbert is obviously a super successful published author (there was that Julia Roberts movie)… but, get this… she's remarkably refreshing, vulnerable, and honest.
 And, no small feat for a writer, I'm sure: she seemed the least bit interested in appearing cool.
 I'm paraphrasing most of the "quotes" below, because I scribbled them down in the early morning after this talk, but I hope I've captured what she really meant to say:

-- Women, historically, have always created their art with "stolen" materials—that is, materials that don't matter—embroidery, needlepoint, or, in the case of the heroine of Ms. Gilbert's novel: the investigation and scientific study of the plants and flowers in the backyard.
+Women, historically, have always created their art with "stolen" materials—that is, materials that have been considered to be less important or serious — embroidery, needlepoint, or, in the case of the heroine of Ms. Gilbert's novel: the investigation and scientific study of the plants and flowers in the backyard.
 Perhaps even more significant is this: women have always made these works on stolen time.